Dendroculus/Food-Recipe-Website/README.md

 <p align="center">
   <em>A clean, lightweight, and modern starting point for your delicious food blog or recipe collection.
-Inspired by elegant and functional designs like Jamie Oliver's website.</em>
+Inspired by elegant and functional designs inspired by Jamie Oliver's website.</em>
 </p>